oddluck/limnoria-plugins/README.md

 read-only features (no risk of accidental Tweeting) that most folks use: tweet display, tweet searching and trends.

+If you need to do any type of Twittering via the bot such as posting tweets, responding, announcing of timelines, you will want his.
+This will never contain more than what is above.

 Instructions
 ------------
 1.)
 On an up-to-date Python 2.7+ system, one dependency is needed.